 Compulsions and obsessions interfere with daily activities and cause profound mental and emotional distress for the afflicted and their loved ones.

-What Is The Reason Behind Obsessive-Compulsive Disorder?
+What is The Reason Behind Obsessive-Compulsive Disorder?

 Even though the exact cause of OCD is not completely known, it’s important to point out that it’s a complex disorder, even if it’s not fully understood.
 With that in mind, a combination of genetic, biological, and environmental factors are thought to be contributors to the disorder.